portworx/lcfs/fs/README.md

 Portworx Graphdriver is a custom built file system to meet the needs of a docker graphdriver, similar to AUFS and Overlay graphdrivers.
 Unlike, AUFS and Overlay, this new graphdriver is a native file system, which means it does not operate on top of another file system, but operate directly on top of block devices.

 This new file system is a user level file system developed using FUSE and does not require any kernel modifications.
 It is a POSIX compliant file system.
-Given the temporary nature of data stored in a graphdriver, it is implemented without having some of the complexities of a general purpose file system.
+Given the ephemeral (temporary) nature of data stored in a graphdriver, it is implemented without having some of the complexities of a general purpose file system.

+This file system is not a union file system, but uses snapshot technologies.
 Similar to other graphdrivers, this graphdriver also create layers for images and read-write layers on top of those for containers.
 Each image will have a base layer, in which files of the image are populated.
 Additional layers are created on top of the base layer for each additional layer in the image being extracted.
 Each layer shares data from the previous layer.
 If a layer modifies any data, such data is visible from the layers on top of that layer, but not from the layers below that layer.
 Also if a layer modifies some data, the original data is not visible from any layers on top of that layer.

 In order to implement such a layering scheme, a snapshot technology is used.
 Each layer in the image is a read only snapshot sitting on top of the previous layer in the image.
 All layers share common data between layers.
 Each of these layers is immutable after those are populated completely.
 When any existing data inherited from a previous layer is modified while populating data to a new layer, a copy-on-write (COW) is performed in chunks of size 4KB.
 New data will be written to newly allocated location on backend storage and old data would no longer be accessible from the layer (or any other layer created on top of that subsequently) which modified the data.
 Similarly, any files deleted from a layer are not visible from that layer or on any of the layers on top of that layer.
 When a read-write layer is created while starting a new container (two such layers for every container), a read-write snapshot is created on top of the image layer and mounted from the container.
 The container can see all the data from the image layers below the read-write layer and can create new data or modify any existing data as needed.
 As it may be clear by now, when any existing data is modified, the data is not modified in the image layer, but a private copy with new data is made available for the read-write layer.

+Snapshots are implemented without using any reference counts and thus allows supporting unlimited number of layers.
+Also creation and deletion of layers can be done instantanously.
+Also operations within a layer is independent of the total number of layers present in the file system.

 Layout